jnikhila/voucher-api-docs/README.md

 A comprehensive, self-initiated project showcasing a hypothetical Voucher API with modern documentation design and interactive features.
 This project demonstrates advanced API documentation writing capabilities, technical implementation skills, and user experience design principles.

-## 🎯 Project Overview

-This is a **self-initiated project** created to showcase API documentation writing skills and technical implementation capabilities.
-The Voucher API is a **hypothetical service** designed to demonstrate best practices in API documentation, developer experience, and technical writing.

 ### What This Project Demonstrates

 - **API Documentation Excellence**: Comprehensive, well-structured API documentation